rocketeers/docs/Tasks.md

 ## Creating your own Tasks

 Sometimes you have things to do that don't fit in with the existing Tasks Rocketeer provides.
-That's why you can create your own tasks, here is an example one :
+That's why you can create your own tasks, here is an example one.
+As you can see it's pretty easy.

 ```php
 <?php